reubenmiller/go-c8y-cli/docs/_pwsh/cmdlets/Get-CurrentUser.md

 ```

 ## DESCRIPTION
-Get user representation associated with the credentials are the current REST request
+Get the user representation associated with the current credentials used by the request

 ## EXAMPLES